Identity of man accused of being US fugitive should be confirmed next month - NewsBreak

 At a hearing at Edinburgh Sheriff Court on Thursday, solicitor Becky Houston, representing the man, told the court she was appearing for “Mr Rossi” – who then interrupted her and asked her to refer to him as “Mr Knight”.

-Sheriff Thomas Welsh QC, overseeing the case, asked her to call the man “my client”.
+Sheriff Welsh , overseeing the case, asked her to call the man “my client”.

 Ms Houston then confirmed the identification of the man will be discussed at a full extradition hearing set for June 9.